Latest News

 Gold prices rise as dollar yields fall due to inflation data

-Gold prices reversed course on Thursday and climbed higher after the U.S. inflation reading?came in line with expectations.
-This eased some concerns over imminent Federal Reserve rate increases and pushed down Treasury yields and the dollar.
+Gold prices rose after the U.S. inflation rate came in 'largely' in line with expectations.
+This eased some concerns over imminent Federal Reserve rate increases and pushed dollar and Treasury yields down.

 After the data, the U.S. dollar lost its gains and turned lower.
 This made greenback-priced gold cheaper for overseas merchants.
 Treasury yields were also pushed lower.

 The main focus will continue to be inflationary pressures in the future.
-Meger said that this is one of the reasons why gold has declined over the last few sessions.
+Meger said that this is one of the reasons why gold has declined over the past few sessions.

-Gold prices dropped below $4,000 per ounce?on Wednesday, for the first time since November 2025.
-This was due to expectations that interest rates will rise this year following the U.S. Federal Reserve's policy meeting.
+Gold prices dropped below $4,000 an ounce on Wednesday, for the first time since November 20,25.
+This was due to expectations that interest rates will rise this year following the U.S. Federal Reserve's hawkish tone during its policy meeting.

-Higher interest rates, despite being an inflation hedge, dampen the appeal of bullion as investors switch to yield-bearing investments.
+Higher interest rates, despite serving as an inflation hedge for bullion, dampen its appeal.
+Investors turn to yield-bearing investments.

 (source: Reuters)